john-kheir/home/docs/config/network.md

 # Network Configuration

-The core applies the network configuration as defined in the `/etc/g8os/network.toml`, structured as follows:
+Core0 applies the network configuration as defined in the `/etc/g8os/network.toml`, structured as follows:

 ```toml
 [network]